 This is a special check for the barrels' ladder behavior.
 If Mario's climbing a ladder, and he's within 16 pixels of a barrel above the ladder, the barrel will not roll down that same ladder.

-In US Set 1, this was changed from 16 pixels to 4 pixels, effectively making this check pointless – if the barrel is four pixels above Mario, he's going to get hit anyway.
+In US Set 1, this was dropped from 16 pixels to 4 pixels, effectively making this check pointless - if the barrel is four pixels above Mario, he's going to get hit anyway.

 High Score Entry

-In JP Set 3, the timer reads 30 at the start.
-This is just a harmless display bug; It goes to 59 seconds soon after.
+In JP Set 3, the timer reads "30" at the start.
+This is just a harmless display bug, and it goes to "59" soon after.

-The "NAME" header in the JP sets is center-aligned.
-Since high score names are shorter in the US sets, this header is now left-aligned.
+The "NAME" header is center-aligned in the JP sets and left-aligned in the US sets.